Here in Colombia, anywhere I go, I am more than a McNair.

 The lonely rats pressed the cocaine lever again and again and again.
 Eventually, some starved to death.

-cocaine on earth, according to coke mythology, comes from the Sierra Nevada de Santa Marta, the highest coastal mountain on earth.
+The purest cocaine on earth, according to coke mythology, comes from the Sierra Nevada de Santa Marta, the highest coastal mountain on earth.
 At 18,000 feet, this bulwark looms over the Caribbean in the far north of Colombia.

 The native people of the area crushed the coca leaf with mother-of-pearl and salt to create a stimulant that enhanced their endurance and physical strength on long treks onto the sierra.
 They mixed their concoction in a poporo, a container symbolically shaped like a female, rounded and smooth.
 A tool with a phallic shape, made wet with saliva, crushed the ingredients inside the poporo.
 As you’d guess, the poporo symbolized sexual union between man and woman.